timofeysie/clades/README.md

 }
 ```

-If we implement the Ducan code in the official counter example code, there is a problem.
+If we implement the Duncan code in the official counter example code, there is a problem.

 ```js
 constructor(private store: Store<AppState>) {